 Graphics: Another option is to go bold.
 Big, eye catching graphics in striking colours work well in setting your beer apart.
 Using current design trends will also appeal to the young and hip.

-Read more: Labelling trends for 2018
+Read more: Labelling trends

 Once you have made the decision on what style embodies your brand you need to choose the supporting cast.